heygrady/blog/src/pages/2017-07-03-upgrading-gatsby/index.md

 cp ../upgrade-test/src ./
 ```

-Now we need to reconcile the two src folders.
+Now we need to reconcile the two `src` folders.
 - If you haven't already, move all of your posts from `old-src` to `src` -- and make sure to remove the example posts.
-- Make sure to replace your profile pic in the `components` folder.
+- Make sure to replace your profile pic in the `src/components` folder.
 - Note that the new blog doesn't have a `ReadNext` component anymore.
 You can choose to get the old one working.
 I'm choosing to follow along and drop the read next feature.

 ### Add `src/config.js`
 The new Gatsby relies on GraphQL to manage the config, but this idea hasn't been fully ported over to the blog example.
 Whatever the reason, the new blog is using hard-coded values in `src/components/Bio.js` and `src/layouts/index.js`.
 As a temporary fix we're going to add a `src/config.js` file with the values we need.

 Eventually this should be replaced by GraphQL lookups.
 If you were trying to get ReadNext working this might be a good place to start.
 We're going to use the config to remove the hard-coded values.

+You should port over all of the values from your [`config.toml`](https://github.com/heygrady/blog/blob/df6d9cc3d52ee0aaac703b6b4511b016092909b8/config.toml) because we'll be deleting that in a later step.

 ```js
 export default {